iotaledger/iota-wiki/next/docs/iota-sdk/docs/troubleshooting.md

 # Troubleshooting

+When you encounter a problem or need assistance while working with IOTA, there are several resources available to you.

-## StackExchange
+## IOTA StackExchange

-The [IOTA StackExchange](https://iota.stackexchange.com/) a nice tool for developers to find answers for a problem.
-You can simply search for your problem and find a solution.
+The [IOTA StackExchange](https://iota.stackexchange.com/) is a valuable tool for developers.
+There you can find many existing solutions and insights from the IOTA community.

-If there is not a solution at the moment, you can submit your question and share it on the TODO channel on [Discord](https://discord.iota.org).
+## Discord Community

+If you cannot find an immediate solution to your question, you may find help in the dedicated IOTA-SDK channel within the official [IOTA Discord server](https://discord.iota.org).
+There you can engage with fellow developers and experts who can provide guidance and assistance.

-## Joining The Discussion
+## Joining the Discussion

-If you want to get involved in discussions about this library, or you are looking for support, you can visit the #clients-discussion channel on [Discord](https://discord.iota.org).
+If you wish to participate in broader discussions about the IOTA SDK or seek additional support, you can visit the `#development` channel on the [IOTA Discord server](https://discord.iota.org).
+This channel serves as a hub for discussions related to the IOTA client libraries, where you may interact with other developers and receive further assistance.